IgniteUI/igniteui-angular-examples/README.md

 [Linear Gauge](https://www.infragistics.com/products/ignite-ui-angular/angular/components/linear-gauge.html),
 [Radial Gauges](https://www.infragistics.com/products/ignite-ui-angular/angular/components/radial-gauge.html)

+You can run each sample project individually from the ./samples folder or you can browse all samples in one website from the ./browser folder.

+## Branches

+> **_NOTE:_** You should use [master](https://github.com/IgniteUI/igniteui-angular-examples/tree/master) branch of this repository if you want to run samples on your computer.
+Use the [vnext](https://github.com/IgniteUI/igniteui-angular-examples/tree/vnext) branch only when you want to contribute new samples to this repository.

 ## Preview

 You can preview and browse all samples in this repository by opening our [Angular Samples Browser](https://www.infragistics.com/angular-demos-dv/samples/).
 Alternatively, you you can view these samples with detailed information in our [Angular Help Documentation](https://www.infragistics.com/products/ignite-ui-angular/angular/components/general-getting-started).